19th Special Operations Squadron: Vietnam War

 The 19th Air Commando Squadron was organized on 8 October 1964, at Tan Son Nhut Air Base, just outside Saigon, South Vietnam.
 The 19th received Fairchild C-123 Provider aircraft and personnel in 1964 but did not become operational as a unit until March 1965.
 It flew combat missions including cargo drops, flare missions at night in support of hamlets and outposts under attack, transporting troops and supplies to combat areas, and air evacuation of wounded and refugees from battle areas.
 Cargo included munitions, vehicles, spare parts, fuel and various foods.
 Missions were flown in support of the U.S. Air Force, U.S. Army, United States Navy, U.S. Marines and South Vietnamese forces.
 A Royal Thai Air Force contingent was attached to the squadron from mid-1966 until inactivation.
 Whenever Tan Son Nhut Air Base came under rocket and mortar attacks, the 19th would operate for up to two weeks at a time from Phan Rang Air Base.
 The 19th also flew increased missions during the Tet Offensive of 1968 and shared in a Navy Presidential Unit Citation for support to U.S. Marines defending Khe Sanh from January to March 1968.
 In June to August 1970, the 19th flew airlift, airdrop, and evacuation missions in support of Allied forces fighting in Cambodia.
 On 19 April 1971, the 19 SOS began to transfer the C-123s to South Vietnam and the squadron flew its last combat mission on 30 April.
 The 19th ceased all operations in early May and was inactivated on 10 June 1971.
 On 19 September 1985, the unit was redesignated and combined with the 19th Tactical Intelligence Squadron.

 Modern era

 The 19th SOS was reactivated on 24 May 1996, at Hurlburt Field.
-It currently conducts all formal aircrew training for the AC-130U and U-28A.
+It currently conducts all formal aircrew training for the AC-130U and U-28A Draco.
 That training includes the initial mission qualification, requalification, aircraft commander upgrade, instructor upgrade and refresher training.
 Additionally, the 19th SOS provides training for the CV-22, C-145, MC-130H, and will soon be training all AC-130J aircrew.
 The 19th SOS uses advanced aircrew training devices (simulators) as well as training coded aircraft for flight and ground training.
 The Special Operations Forces Aircrew Training System contractor provides the 19 SOS administrative support to training operations, courseware development and maintenance, classroom and flightline instruction and operations and maintenance of training and mission rehearsal devices.